nc3040/nc3040.github.io/readme.md

 6. For **Source** choose **Deploy from a branch**, then for **Branch** choose **gh-pages**.
 7. Press **Save**.

-That's it!
-We now have a copy of the resume template that we can edit.
+You now have a copy of the resume template on your own GitHub account that you can edit.

 ### II.
 Editing Our Resume in Visual Studio Code

-Etter demonstrates in their book why using a lightweight markup language is a great idea: it allows us to write out content quickly without worrying about long and complicated syntax, while letting us convert that content to other prettier formats later.
-By using Markdown, you can edit your resume in a text editor like VS Code, and even preview the resulting formatting from right within the editor.
+Etter demonstrates in their book why using a lightweight markup language is a great idea: it allows us to write out content quickly without worrying about long and complicated syntax, while also letting us convert that content to other prettier formats later.
+By using Markdown, you can edit your resume in a text editor like VS Code, and even preview the resulting formatting from right within the editor before you publish.

 1. Open Visual Studio Code (VS Code).
 2. On the start screen, choose **Clone Git Repository...**, then **Clone from GitHub**.
 3. Choose to allow signing into GitHub and follow the login process in your browser.
-4. After logging in, choose the repository we just forked from the list.
+4. After logging in, choose the repository you just forked from the list.
 5. Choose an empty folder somewhere on your PC to download the repository to.
 6. Choose to **Open** the cloned repository when prompted.
 7. In the file explorer menu, open the `_config.yml` file.